 Once Nexus is started and you are accessing the user interface the first time, you will see the trial activation form.
-Provide your full name, email address, organization, and location, click on Submit Activation Request.
+Provide your full name, email address, organization, and location and click on Submit Activation Request.

 After activating your Nexus install, you can log into Nexus as an administrator.
 Go to http://localhost:8081/nexus/ and click on the Login button in the upper right-hand corner of the interface.

 The Nexus Professional Trial evaluation guide assumes that you are logged in as an administrator.

 To make it easier to evaluate Nexus, we’ve created a set of projects to demonstrate the features of Nexus Open Source and Nexus Professional.
 These example projects are bundled with the trial installer for your convenience.

 In addition, they are available as the nexus-book-examples project on GitHub at https://github.com/sonatype/nexus-book-examples for you to download and inspect separately, if desired.
 The latest version of all the examples is available as a zip archive at https://github.com/sonatype/nexus-book-examples/archive/master.zip.